LIUTIGHE/BSCV-Dataset/README.md

 ```

 ### Extension
+We adopt FFmpeg as our video codec, please refer to the official guide line for your ffmpeg installation.

 We proposed a parameter model for generating bitstream corruption and therefore causing arbitrarily corrupted videos, even additional branches.
 ![Param_Model](extend_fig.png)

 You can use the provided program with your parameter combination to generate arbitrary branches based on the GOP size 16 as our setting, by the following commands, e.g.
 ```
 python corrpt_Gen.py --prob 1 --pos 0.4 --size 4096